kdc.conf(5) 맨 페이지 - 윈디하나의 솔라나라

 required in the replica KDC configuration file, and this rela‐

-tion or iprop_listen is required in the master configuration
+tion or iprop_listen is required in the primary configuration

 file, as there is no default port number.
 Port numbers speci‐